Information about Black Lough

 Other Forms of the Name with authority source (if provided) in italics:

-In the S. end of the townland of Dhuletter West
+In the South end of the townland of Derryoober West about 2½ miles S. S. West of Woodford.

 What is a townland?: